sohansorker/made-template/project/project-plan.md

 The Role of Infrastructure in Economic Growth
 ## Main Question

-How the rate of road accident increasing day by day?

 1. How does electricity production (kWh per capita) correlate with economic growth (GDP growth) in Latin American countries from 2009 to 2014?